Unveiling clean two-dimensional discrete time crystals on a digital quantum computer

+Another avenue for DTCs involves periodically driven clean systems operated in a Floquet prethermal regime, where a sufficiently large driving frequency gives rise to long-lived time-crystalline responses governed by an effective static Hamiltonian~\cite{Else2017, Machado2020, Kyprianidis2021, Beatrez2023}.
+In addition, it has been demonstrated that robust DTC behaviour can also occur in clean, strongly interacting systems at finite driving frequencies, beyond the strict high-frequency limit and without relying on MBL protection~\cite{Huang2018, Pizzi2021, Collura2022, Santini2022}.
+In such disorder-free settings, one-dimensional systems tend to thermalise, whereas higher-dimensional lattices or effectively long-range couplings can sustain substantially longer-lived time-crystalline behaviour.
+This suggests that realising a clean DTC generically requires either two or higher spatial dimensions, or sufficiently long-range interactions, and our results below provide an explicit realisation of the former scenario on a two-dimensional heavy-hexagonal lattice at finite driving frequency, without invoking MBL or high-frequency Floquet prethermalisation.

-In simulating dynamics of quantum many-body systems in two dimensions, tensor-network methods have been extensively utilised for large systems beyond the capabilities of state-vector simulations~\cite{Orus2019,Weimer2021,Cirac2021,Tindall23b}.
+In simulating dynamics of quantum many-body systems in two dimensions, tensor-network methods have been extensively utilised for large systems beyond the capabilities of state-vector simulations~\cite{Orus2019,Weimer2021,Cirac2021,Tindall23b, Patra2024}.
 However, accurate tensor-network simulations over extended periods become challenging in two dimensions due to breakdowns in low-rank tensor approximations when entanglement exceeds certain thresholds dictated by bond dimensions.
 Conversely, recent advancements in noisy intermediate-scale quantum devices have introduced digital quantum computers as another tool to investigate out-of-equilibrium phases of matter, including DTCs.
-Indeed, a recent study has observed indications of clean DTCs in two dimensions using a digital quantum computer~\cite{Chen2023}.
-Nevertheless, the previous study has been performed on systems of a few tens of qubits, leaving large-scale digital quantum simulations, comparable to state-of-the-art classical tensor-network simulations, of clean DTCs to examine their stability in two dimensions.
+Despite these advances, digital quantum simulations of DTCs in genuinely two-dimensional geometries with system sizes comparable to state-of-the-art classical tensor-network simulations remain largely unexplored, and a systematic examination of their stability in such large-scale settings is still lacking.